Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

-This proves that, for Einstein metrics with positive $\Lambda$, of dimension $n+1 \geq 4$ and admitting a conformal compactification, $g_{(n)}$ and $C_T\mid_\scri$ coincide up to a constant if and only if $g = \hat g + \Om^n q$, where $\hat g$ is a purely magnetic spacetime Einstein with non-zero cosmological constant.
-However, as mentioned in Remark \ref{remarkpuremag}, it is not clear (and not an easy question) whether purely magnetic Einstein spacetimes are isometric to de Sitter or anti-de Sitter. \end{remark}
+This proves that, for Einstein metrics with positive $\Lambda$, of dimension $n+1 \geq 4$ and admitting a conformal compactification, $\mathring{g}_{(n)}$ and $C_T\mid_\scri$ coincide up to a constant if and only if $g = \hat g + \Om^n q$, where $\hat g$ is a purely magnetic spacetime Einstein with non-zero cosmological constant.
+However, as mentioned in Remark \ref{remarkpuremag}, it is not clear (and not an easy question) whether purely magnetic Einstein spacetimes are locally isometric to de Sitter or anti-de Sitter spacetime. \end{remark}

-Note that Theorem \ref{theognweyl} has been proven for metrics of all dimensions $n \geq 3$ and arbitrary signature.
-An interesting Corollary arises when applying this to the case of $\Lambda>0$ Einstein metrics of Lorentzian signature and odd $n$, because the coefficients of the FG expansion $\gamma $ and $g_{(n)}$ determine initial data at $\scri$ which characterize the spacetime metric \cite{Anderson2005}.
-Therefore:
+{ Note that Theorem \ref{theognweyl} has been proven for metrics of all dimensions $n \geq 3$ and arbitrary signature.
+An interesting Corollary arises when applying this to the case of $\Lambda>0$ Einstein metrics of Lorentzian signature and odd $n$, because the coefficients of the FG expansion $\gamma $ and $g_{(n)}$ determine initial data at $\scri$ which characterize the spacetime metric (cf. Theorem \ref{theoanderson}).
+In a similar manner, if $n$ is even and the data $(\gamma,g_{(n)})$ are analytic with $\gamma$ Riemannian, the convergence of the FG expansion (cf. Theorem \ref{theokichen}) it holds in general for any sign of $\Lambda$.
+Thus, we obtain a characterization result also for this case. }